pawelpeksa/master_thesis/README.md

 # master_thesis
 Master thesis.
-Topic: (Optimalization of the machine learning algorithms for the low statistics training samples)
+Topic:Optimalization of the machine learning algorithms for the low statistics training samples (Text in Polish)

-Text in Polish:

 Realated repos with code: